uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

             <li>Do only provide biological options when asking for biological sex (<code>male</code>, <code>female</code>, and <code>X</code>). </li>
             <li>Do be clear about why you are asking for the information.</li>
             <li>Do be transparent about what you are asking for.
 To some people gender and biological sex are synonymous, so ensure you use clear language.</li>
+            <li>Do use fieldset and legend to group related radio buttons together, and clear labels and attributes on these form elements.</li>
           </ul>
         </div>
       </div>